HdrHistogram/HdrHistogramJS/README.md

 "pako". "pako" is used for zlib compression.
 Using npm you should get it as a transitive dependency, otherwise you need to add it in your html page.

+You can check out [this demo](https://alexvictoor.github.io/HdrHistogramJSDemo/decoding-demo.html) to see this feature live!

 # Design & Limitations
 The code is almost a direct port of the Java version.